sdegeorgia/sdegeorgia/README.md

 # Hi, I'm Sophia! 👋

 I'm a computational biologist with a Ph.D. and a strong focus on next-generation sequencing and multi-omics integration.
-I enjoy building tools and pipelines that help make sense of messy, complex biological data — especially when it leads to new insights about how cells behave.
+I enjoy building tools and pipelines that help make sense of messy, complex biological data, especially when it leads to new insights about how cells behave.

 Most of my experience is in R, bash, and Python, working with large-scale genomic datasets to support everything from CRISPR screens to chromatin accessibility and CNV analysis.
 I like taking problems from raw data all the way through to clean, interpretable results — and making those workflows reproducible for the rest of the team.